-The Office of Licensing and Regulation (OLR) has identified operational practices to help target areas that will improve recruitment.
+OLR has identified operational practices to help target areas that will improve recruitment.
 To develop and enhance data that will help better inform these efforts and develop effective continuous improvement efforts, OLR is examining:

-- Analyzing how many leads go to which agencies each month - Conducting Secret Shopper calls for agencies that consistently perform well to identify improved processes - Evaluation of youth placed in licensed beds by agency - Evaluation of placement disruption of youth by agency - Analyze the net gain/loss of foster caregivers by Agency - Analyze the longevity of licensed foster caregivers by Agency
+- Analyzing how many leads go to which agencies each month. - Conducting Secret Shopper calls for agencies that consistently perform well to identify improved processes. - Evaluation of youth placed in licensed beds by agency. - Evaluation of placement disruption of youth by agency. - Analyze the net gain/loss of foster caregivers by agency. - Analyze the longevity of licensed foster caregivers by agency.

-Additionally, DCS / OLR is building out Active Contract Management (ACM) processes, which include:

-- A partnership with the Capacity Building: Center for States. - Building a framework for monitoring fidelity & compliance to contract requirements. - Enhance provider engagement and partnership to support better outcomes for children and families.
+Additionally, DCS/OLR built Active Contract Management (ACM) processes through a partnership with the Capacity Building: Center for States.
+A framework for monitoring fidelity & compliance to contract requirements was built to enhance provider engagement and partnership to support better outcomes for children and families.

-Our work with Center for States has resulted in a clearer presentation of data to the contracted licensing agencies at the Quarterly Provider Meetings.
-Additional data to show feedback from the agencies has been collected via a survey completed at the conclusion of the Quarterly Provider Meetings.
-Feedback is positive, with agencies reporting they feel their concerns are being heard, and they have a more significant feeling of collaboration with the Department.
+Our work with Center for States resulted in a clearer presentation of data to the contracted licensing agencies at the Quarterly Provider Meetings.
+Additional data to show feedback from the agencies was collected via a survey completed at the conclusion of the Quarterly Provider Meetings.
+Feedback was positive, with agencies reporting they feel their concerns are being heard, and they have a more significant feeling of collaboration with the Department.
 This is important to the relationship building and connectivity between the contractors and the Department to support ongoing collaboration and problem solving.
 The better the Department and contractors work together consistently will result in an overall better customer service experience for families.

 In late 2017, the Recruitment and Retention projects began and part of these efforts led to the development of the Recruitment Estimator tool to help project the need for homes in each county of the state.
-The Recruitment Estimator examines the number of children currently in care by county, age, race, and specialized level of need.
-Both reports are shared with the contracted foster licensing agencies.
+The Recruitment Estimator examines the number of children currently in care by county, age, race, and specialized level of need and projects the need for homes fitting the demographics of children in care.
+The Recruitment Estimator dose not just look at statewide needs but it can be broken down by county for targeted recruitment.
+A Recruitment Estimator report is shared quarterly with the contracted foster licensing agencies.

 The information provided in the Recruitment Estimator report outlines the need for homes based on many factors, one being race.
 This helps drive recruitment efforts to provide homes that can reflect the racial makeup of the children in care as well as ensure homes that are culturally aware of the needs of the children.
-The most recent estimator completed in May 2020 outlines the needs for homes based on the breakdown of different subpopulations; age of youth, sibling groups, ethnicity and specialized needs (i.e. therapeutic foster care, child development homes, and medically complex).
-The greatest area of need were homes for youth age 13 to 17 years.
-However, a significant demand for homes able to care for children with medically complex issues exist.